When assessing your website’s performance it’s very easy to get hung up on metrics and figures and overlook what’s really important…

 - Check the relevance of your content:

 Let’s say visitors arrive at your site after a Google search.
-One of your pages ranked highly in the SERP and based on your keyword rich page title and compelling meta description, they’ve clicked through.
+One of your pages ranked highly in the SERP and based on your keyword-rich page title and compelling meta description, they’ve clicked through.
 But what happens if the entry page fails to match a visitor’s search criteria?
 They’ll leave and your bounce rate takes a hit.
 This also applies to pages you direct your PPC ads to.
-In short, if the content disappoints by failing to closely match the original search criteria, people will leave.
+In short, if the quality and relevancy of your content disappoints and fails to closely match the original search criteria, people will leave.

 - Check the readability of your content: